 “FOReplace” is the number of valid compliance instruments that the forest owner must turn in to compensate for the intentional reversal for all Reporting Periods;

-“ARBCredits” is the total number of ARB offset credits issued to the forest project for all Reporting Periods, including any ARB offset credits that were issued for early action and any that were placed into the Forest Buffer Account for all Reporting Periods;
+“ARBCredits” is the total number of ARB offset credits issued to the forest project for all Reporting Periods, including any ARB offset credits that were issued for early action and any that were placed into the Forest Buffer Account for all Reporting Periods, minus any compliance instruments retired by CARB to compensate for prior reversals to the offset project;

-“EAOPCredits” is the total number of early action offset credits issued to the forest project by the Early Action Offset Program for all Reporting Periods, including any voluntary offset credits placed into the Early Action Offset Program's buffer account for forest projects that were not transferred to ARB's Forest Buffer Account, but excluding any early action offset credits that were issued ARB offset credits; and
+“EAOPCredits” is the total number of early action offset credits issued to the forest project by the Early Action Offset Program for all Reporting Periods, including any voluntary offset credits placed into the Early Action Offset Program's buffer account for forest projects that were not transferred to ARB's Forest Buffer Account, but excluding any early action offset credits that were issued ARB offset credits, minus any early action offset credits retired by the Early Action Offset Program or project developers to compensate for prior reversals to the offset project; and

-“Reversal” is the total metric tons of CO2e reversed for all Reporting Periods.
+“Reversal” is the total verified metric tons of CO2e reversed during the Reporting Period(s).

-Notification by ARB will occur after the verified estimate of carbon stocks referred to in section 95983(c)(2) has been submitted to ARB, or after one year has elapsed since the occurrence of the reversal if the Offset Project Operator or Authorized Project Designee fails to submit the verified estimate of carbon stocks.
+CARB will notify the Offset Project Operator and Authorized Project Designee of the final number of valid compliance instruments that the forest owner must turn in to compensate for the intentional reversal for all Reporting Periods.

-If the forest owner does not submit valid ARB offset credits or other approved compliance instruments in the amount required pursuant to sections 95983(c)(3)(A) or (B) to ARB within six months of notification by ARB, ARB will retire a quantity of ARB offset credits equal to the difference between the number of metric tons of CO2e determined pursuant to sections 95983(c)(3)(A) or (B) and the number of retired approved compliance instruments from the Forest Buffer Account and the forest owner will be subject to enforcement action and each ARB offset credit retired from the Forest Buffer Account will constitute a separate violation pursuant to section 96014.
+If the forest owner does not submit valid ARB offset credits or other approved compliance instruments in the amount required pursuant to sections 95983(c)(3)(A) or (B) to CARB within six months of notification by CARB, CARB will retire a quantity of ARB offset credits from the Forest Buffer Account equal to the difference between the number of metric tons of CO2e determined pursuant to sections 95983(c)(3)(A) or (B) and the number of approved compliance instruments retired by the forest owner.
+The forest owner will be subject to enforcement action and each ARB offset credit retired from the Forest Buffer Account will constitute a separate violation pursuant to section 96014.

 Early Project Terminations.
 If a project termination, as defined in the Compliance Offset Protocol in section 95973(a)(2)(C)(4.), occurs from a compliance or early action forest offset project, and ARB offset credits have been issued to the offset project, the current or most recent (in the case of an offset project after the final crediting period), forest owner(s) must submit to ARB for placement in the Retirement Account a quantity of valid ARB offset credits or other approved compliance instruments pursuant to subarticle 4 in the amount equal to the number of ARB offset credits issued to the offset project for each Reporting Period, except for improved forest management forest offset projects.
 If the project is an improved forest management forest offset project, the amount of metric tons CO2e reversed must be multiplied by the compensation rate in the Compliance Offset Protocol in section 95973(a)(2)(C)4.